Metaform/dataplane-signaling/docs/signaling.md

 ### Synchronous Operation

-In many scenarios, a [=Data Plane=] can immediately transition from its INITIAL state to either the STARTED or PREPARED state.
+In many scenarios, a [=Data Plane=] MAY immediately transition from its INITIAL state to either the STARTED or PREPARED state.
 In these cases, the transitions happen synchronously and can be represented in compact form as follows:

 ```mermaid